By Eric | Updated May 26, 2024

 The first tip to find the Champagne Spa at Boat Harbour in Port Stephens is to get to the Boat Harbour whale watch lookout.
 Our family took public transportation to Boat Harbour from where we stayed at Middle Rock (Ingenia lodging).
 That itself was an experience!

-We took the Port Stephens public bus transport from Ingenia Middle Rock to Boat Harbour which took about 10 minutes.
-The ride was great and only costs us a few dollars for our family of four.
-The hard part was getting back.
+We took the Port Stephens public bus transportation from where we were staying at Ingenia Middle Rock.
+It went all the way to Boat Harbour which only took about 10 minutes.
+The ride was punctual and only costs us a few dollars for our family of four.
+However, the hard part was getting back since it ran the return route less.

 Address to the Champagne Spa in Boat Harbour